 The end goal of recruiting analytics is to understand how your organization is attracting talent and to improve on it.
 A clear picture of your talent pipeline shows you the path of every candidate from every source through every stage of the hiring process.
 So you can assess sources, identify bottlenecks in your hiring process, and see what’s working or not working overall.

 Measuring your talent pipeline requires some basic understanding of data science (i.e., reporting, analytics).
 Again, this is basic and doesn’t require you to get another degree.
-Talent pipeline data is inherently messy, so you need some data cleaning skills.
+Talent pipeline data are inherently messy, so you need some data cleaning skills.
 And, of course, you need to know how to accurately measure your talent pipeline.
 Here are a few fundamentals.

 MEASURING TALENT PIPELINE / 01